 Angel Food Cake Recipe

 This angel food cake has a completely different texture than the ones made from a mix.
-A good time to make it is in spring or early summer, when the chickens are laying and there are plenty of eggs.
-But my family enjoys it anytime, just plain or topped with berries and whipped cream.
+My family enjoys it all year long, either plain or topped with berries and whipped cream. —Lucile H. Proctor, Panguitch, Utah

 - 1-1/2 cups egg whites (about 10)